EWC-consortium/eudi-wallet-rfcs/ewc-rfc010-issue-and-present-organisational-credentials.md

 The enterprise can use Organisation Credentials to prove certain claims about legal entities.
 In addition to proving the claims, the presenter also authenticates to the verifier using their DID.
 Users with signatory rights can proof their rights just by presenting the Organisation Credentials.
 Users without signatory must present a Power of Attorney Credential together with the Organisation Credential.
 The credential chain within PoA Credential provides the trust.
 The starting point (trust anchor) must be a Legal Person Credential defining the signatory rights.
-Organisation Credentials are held by an Enterprise, i.e. by a group of persons.
+Organisation Credentials are held by an organisation, i.e. by a group of persons.
 The Organisation Credentials are shared by the users of the Organisation Wallet.
 Any user can present the Organisation Credentials.

 ## 8.2 Prerequisites